Headlines

 Result.

-OP's opinion: @@@@@
+OP’s opinion: Five

 Download sample track – 'Y.A.S.S.A.W.
 (Yet another Simple Song About War)' by Murder Disco Experience (appears on both CDs)

-No comments yet on Better Read Than Dead
+4 comments to Better Read Than Dead

 Leave a Reply